d3dc/react-flying-saucer/README.md

 &nbsp;

 A simple extension to `create-react-app` for scalable single-page apps with functional react.

-Giving you everything a framework would; using only next generation JavaScript features.
+Gives you everything a framework would; using only next generation JavaScript features and React spacedust.

 **features:**